 Number of Positions

-The PGY-1 Pharmacy Residency conducted by Brigham and Women’s Faulkner Hospital has an accreditation candidate status with ASHP.
+The PGY-1 Pharmacy Residency conducted by Brigham and Women’s Faulkner Hospital of Boston, MA is accredited by ASHP.